 Medical Inpatient Units

 There are 12 medical teams at University Hospital, including 4 general medical services, 2 infectious disease services, 2 MICU Teams, 1 CCU/Telemetry Team, an Advanced Heart Failure Service, and 2 Cancer Center services (solid tumor and leukemia).
 Teams on the floors and intensive care units are structured in a similar fashion with the resident as team leader supervising interns, subinterns and third year medical students.
 Attending rounds are held seven days each week.
-Call on all services is every fourth night on all services, except for the MICU and CCU where interns take call every 4th to 6th day.
+Call on all services is every fourth night on all services.
 Admissions are strictly capped with interns taking no more than 5 admissions per call.
 Most admissions are taken by the first year residents and subinterns, thereby providing the upper level residents with ample opportunity to supervise and lead the team.

 The non-ICU services consist of 4 General Medicine services (Med 1-4) and 2 Infectious Disease services (Med-ID Gold and Silver).
 The Med 1-4 services are organized in a Team Call system with the Med-ID teams having individual call with close resident supervision.
 Med 1-4 consist of one resident and 2 interns who take call as a team every 4th day.
 Subspecialty faculty attend on Med 1, general internists on Med 2, and academic hospitalists on Med 3 and 4.
 The Med-ID services have ID faculty and fellow supervision, with 1 resident and 2 interns on each team.
 Med-ID Gold and Silver alternate q4 call.
 Interns take their last admission at 6 PM (also with a "drip method" of timed admissions) and sign out to the Night Team at 9 PM.
 Third and fourth year medical students are members of all teams.

 The Medical Intensive Care Unit (MICU) and the Cardiac Care Units (CCU) along with the Advanced Heart Failure Service comprise the mainstay of the resident's training in critical care medicine at UMMC.
-Interns take call every 4th to 6th day with residents taking overnight call every 4th day in the MICU and CCU.
-Interns take their last admission at at 7 PM (leaving by 9 PM) and residents stay overnight leaving within 28 hours post-call.
-Interns also do a "string of nights" in both these units as the night float intern, gaining additional clinical experience.
+Interns and residents take overnight call every 4th day for 28 hours (see information about iCOMPARE trial above).
 PGY-2 residents have a 2-week rotation on the Advanced Heart Failure Service where they work alongside fellows and nurse practitioners.
 There is no overnight call on this service.

 The MICU consists of 2 teams, each with an intensivist, 1 fellow, 2 residents, 4 interns, 1 subintern and 1-2 nurse practitioners.
 Our state-of-the-art 29-bed MICU has 24/7 intensivists in the MICU at all times.
 Intensivists, the team resident and night float intern cover the MICU at night.

 Patients with cardiac disease are admitted to CCU/Telemetry team (PCS - Primary Cardiology Service).
 This service focuses on caring for patients with ischemia heart disease, MI's and arrhythmias.
-The PCS team cares for patients in both the geographic CCU and telemetry unit - thus obviating the need for writing transfer notes between these two units and providing enhanced continuity of care and learning.
+The PCS team cares for patients in both the geographic CCU and telemetry unit.
 The PCS team consists of a cardiology attending, 1 fellow, 4 residents, 4 interns and 1 subintern.
-A senior resident and night float intern cover the cardiology patients at night, with back-up from the cardiology fellow and attending.
+A resident and intern cover the cardiology patients at night, with back-up from the cardiology fellow and attending.